rishikesanr/Sports-Prediction-Analytics/README.md

 Pre-requisities:<br><br>
 -- MongoDB is installed, and  open to all requests at port: 27017<br>
--- Postgresql is installed, and open to all requests at port: 5432 (Optional, if Grafana is inactive, credentials can also be changed using util files)
+-- Postgresql is installed, and open to all requests at port: 5432 (Optional, if Grafana is inactive, credentials can also be changed using util files)<br>
--- Miniconda is installed <br> (For mac, follow the below miniconda installation using brew)
+-- Miniconda is installed <br><br> (For mac, follow the below miniconda installation using brew)<br>

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"